gomezfx/word-scramble/README.md

 # Word Scramble

 This is a simple word scramble game built with AngularJS.
-Words are grabbed from the Wordnik API.
+Words are grabbed from the Wordnik API and you have 60 seconds to unscramble as many words as possible.
+There is also a simple scoring system in place.

 Possible improvements:
 * A more refined scoring system